bruxelles86/MM-test/README.md

 --------

 * Simply fork or clone this repo, and run `npm install`
-* Run `node server.js` in the main directory and navigate to localhost:3000
+* Run `node server.js` in the main directory and navigate to localhost:3000.
+* Enter a company name and hit `Search`
 * Front-end and back-end tests can be run together with `npm test`

 Technologies & Dependencies